pearcem0/aws-rotate-backup/README.md

 # aws-rotate-backup

-For better automation and backup pruning, you may want to use lambda - https://github.com/pearcem0/aws-backup-lamba aws-rotate-backup was created to provide easy backups/images for multiple EC2 instances (and in different regions) and rotating the backups weekly, keeping a backup image of the instance every week for 1 month at a time.
+NOTE: For better automation and backup pruning, you may want to use lambda - https://github.com/pearcem0/aws-backup-lamba

+aws-rotate-backup was created to provide easy backups/images for multiple EC2 instances (and in different regions) and rotating the backups weekly, keeping a backup image of the instance every week for 1 month at a time.

 The script identifies AMIs tagged as Rotation 4, and de-registers them.
 It then identifies AMIs tagged as Rotation 3 and re-tags them Rotation 4, re-tags Rotation 2 as Rotation 3, and Rotation 1 as Rotation 2.